-the maximum overall height of the building or structure, including chimneys and accessory buildings, shall not exceed forty (40) feet from the highest point of the building to natural grade at the lowest point adjacent to the building structure or columnof a building or structure to the lowest point of Natural Grade at the lowest building or structure (excluding driveway retaining walls)-(see FIGURE 5).
+3. The maximum overall height of the building or structure, including chimneys and accessory buildings, shall not exceed forty (40) feet from the highest point of of a building or structure to the lowest point of Natural Grade at the lowest building or structure (excluding driveway retaining walls) -see FIGURE 5).